EdDataScienceEES/tutorial-ellencrombie/index.md

 __Key Functions and What They Do__

+Here's a glossary of some key function within plotly, we will work through highlighting some in particular, but use this bank as a reference for making your own plotly graphs!

 | **Function**         | **What It Does**                                                     |
 |----------------------|----------------------------------------------------------------------|
 | `plot_ly()`          | creates a new Plotly plot from scratch                        |